tisfeng/Easydict/docs/README_EN.md

 - Screenshot feature is based on [isee15](https://github.com/isee15) 's [Capture-Screen-For-Multi-Screens-On-Mac](https://github.com/isee15/Capture-Screen-For-Multi-Screens-On-Mac), and optimized on this project.
 - Select text feature is referenced from [PopClip](https://pilotmoon.com/popclip/).

-## Notice
+## Statement

-Easydict is a free and open-sourced project for study purpose only.
-Anyone can obtain a copy of Easydict free of charge.
-If you believe your legal rights have been violated please contact the [author](https://github.com/tisfeng) immediately.

-Easydict is licensed under the [GPL-3.0](https://github.com/tisfeng/Easydict/blob/main/LICENSE) open source license, you can use the source code freely, but you must attach the license and copyright notice.
+Easydict is licensed under the [GPL-3.0](https://github.com/tisfeng/Easydict/blob/main/LICENSE) open source license, which is for learning and communication only.
+Anyone can get this product and source code for free.
+If you believe that your legal rights have been violated, please contact the [author](https://github.com/tisfeng) immediately.
+You can use the source code freely, but you must attach the corresponding license and copyright.

 ## Sponsor